PennyLaneAI/pennylane/doc/introduction/templates.rst

     init_torch = torch.tensor(init_pars)
     init_tf = tf.Variable(init_pars)

-The initialization functions can be found in the User API `~pennylane.init`.
+The initialization functions can be found in the API of the :mod:`~.pennylane.init` module.